-Bedrooms 3 and 4 have twin beds, which we can fit together to make 6ft doubles (please specify which you’d prefer when you book).
+Bedroom 3 has twin beds, which we can fit together to make into a 6ft double (please specify which you’d prefer when you book).

 There is a separate dining room, where food is served which we defy any restaurant in Val d’Isère to match (the chef lives in the basement).